Donald Trump Says He Doesn’t Know Prince Andrew Despite Photos Showing Them Together

 During a press conference at the NATO summit in London on Tuesday, President Donald Trump reportedly denied knowing Prince Andrew amid the growing backlash against the British royal and his relationship to Jeffrey Epstein, The Washington Post reported, but photos seem to tell a different story.

-“I don’t know Prince Andrew, but it’s a tough story, it’s a very tough story,” the president reportedly told reporters.
+“I don’t know Prince Andrew, but it’s a tough story, it’s a very tough story,” the president told reporters.

 As The Washington Post pointed out, a tweet from Prince Andrew’s official Twitter account shows the president walking side-by-side with the prince, also known as the Duke of York.

 The tweet was sent in June of this year, and shows Trump on a visit to the U.K. walking alongside Prince Andrew, who appears to be smiling in the photo.
-In another picture included in the set of photos, Prince Andrew can be seen looking on as the American president shakes hands with then-British Prime Minister Theresa May at St. James Palace.
+In another picture included in the set of photos, Prince Andrew can be seen looking on as the American president shakes hands with then-British Prime Minister Theresa May at St. James’s Palace.

 ????????????????On Day 2 of the #USStateVisit, The Duke of York & Prime Minister @TheresaMay welcome President Donald Trump @POTUS to St James’s Palace for a UK/US Senior Business Leaders Group Breakfast Meeting. pic.twitter.com/NfvniwmQKX